mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

     >[!CAUTION]
     >
-    > To access and edit SMS/MMS subdomains, you must have the **[!UICONTROL Manage SMS Subdomains]** permission on the production sandbox.
+    > To access and edit SMS subdomains, you must have the **[!UICONTROL Manage SMS Subdomains]** permission on the production sandbox.
+Learn more about permissions in [this section](../administration/high-low-permissions.md).

     ![](assets/sms_tracking_1.png)